pukoc/form-page-superscript/README.md

 Index.html depends on:
 - Index.js - Contains the JS logic to handle the form submission.
-- Api.js - contains the JS logic to handle the POST request to the API.
+- Api.js - Contains the JS logic to handle the POST request to the API.

 Success.html depends on:
 - Success.js - Handles the logic of populating the response data as the new account data.